Skip to main content

 3 mentions Positive Neutral Negative

 The character development in the game is highly praised, receiving a perfect score for its depth and engaging storytelling, which keeps players invested.
-The integration of emails and narratives enhances the experience, reminiscent of classic games while maintaining a modern touch.
-Overall, the character arcs and story progression are considered top-notch, complementing the challenging puzzles.
+The integration of emails and narratives enhances the experience, reminiscent of old-school games while maintaining a modern touch with top-notch puzzles.
+Overall, players find the character arcs and story progression compelling and rewarding.

 • “10/10 character development; the story is always something to look forward to.”